 As explained in \autoref{subSec:inconcl}, the identification can be inconclusive when slip systems have equal 2D (in-plane) kinematics, of which \autoref{fig7} shows an example.
-The nondiscriminatory slip system groups, based on a 5\degree angle threshold of the slip trace and project slip direction, are annotated by specific green symbols within the Schmid factor circles of the slip system activity fields.
+The nondiscriminatory slip system groups, based on a 5 \degree angle threshold of the slip trace and projected slip direction, are annotated by specific green symbols within the SF circles of the slip system activity fields.
 Note that, in general, the in-plane similarity of slip systems can be judged visually by assessing the difference between the plotted slip trace and direction.
-In this case, there are 3 groups of nondiscriminatory systems and slip systems PrimI-1 and PyrIA-2 are each part of two nondiscriminatory groups.
+In this case, there are 3 groups of nondiscriminatory systems.
+Slip systems PrismI-1 and PyrIA-2 are each part of two nondiscriminatory groups.
 The green rectangle shows that Basal-1 and PyrICA-2 are nondiscriminatory, but showing limited slip activities.
 The two other groups, annotated by the green "+" sign (Basal-3, PrismI-1 and PyrIA-2) and circles (PrismI-1, PyrIA-1 and PyrIA-2) are very close to each other, but different enough to be separated into two groups.
-These two groups have the largest slip activities and it is likely that only Basal-3 is actually active, since it has a significant SF and low CRSS.
+These two groups have the largest slip activities and it is likely that only Basal-3 is actually active, since it has a significant SF ($SF>0.35$) and it is expected to have a low CRSS.
 Finally, this grain still has several unique slip systems, of which Basal-2 shows limited activity.

 Another notable feature in this grain is the presence of rotation over almost the full grain, as shown in \autoref{fig7}(c).
-Considering that the magnitude of rotation (in radians) is similar to that of the slip magnitudes, SSLIP would fail here without including the rotation-correction into the identification.
+Considering that the magnitude of rotation (in radians) is similar to the slip magnitudes, regular SSLIP without a rotation-correction would likely fail here.
 The resulting rotation field is almost fully smooth, which one would expect for elastic rotation, and its presence over the full grain is a strong indication of grain rotation, which may be related to grain boundary sliding.

-\subsection{Non-Basal multi-slip activity in Zn}
+\subsection{Non-Basal Multi-slip Activity in Zn}